Feversham Lane, Glastonbury, BA6 9LP

 What about testosterone?

-No. If contraception is still needed, the Mirena (IUS) is a good option.
-This can act as the progestogen part of HRT, contraception and reduce heavy bleeding so many doctors recommend it.
+No. If contraception is still needed, the Mirena (52mg LNG-IUD) is a good option.
+This can act as the progestogen part of MHT, contraception and reduce heavy bleeding so many doctors recommend it.
 Other women may decide to take the progestogen only pill as well as their HRT.

 How can I improve my vaginal symptoms?

 As we lose oestrogen we all develop thinning of the tissues of the vagina, vulva and bladder.
 This is not something that settles after the menopause but steadily gets worse without treatment, often leading to vaginal burning and itching, painful sex, urinary frequency and recurrent urinary tract infections.
 Some women find that having a smear becomes more uncomfortable as they get older because of this.
-All these symptoms can be helped by the regular, long term use of vaginal oestrogen which is very safe and effective.
+All these symptoms can be helped by the regular, long term use of local (vaginal) oestrogen which is very safe and effective.
 It does not increase the risk of breast cancer and those still with their uterus do not need to have a progestogen as well.
-Only women on an aromatase inhibitor are not able to have local oestrogen.
+Women on an aromatase inhibitor need to discuss their options with their oncologist.

-Most women on HRT find their vaginal symptoms are greatly improved but about 20% find they need to add in long term vaginal oestrogen.
+Most women on MHT find their vaginal symptoms are greatly improved but at least 25% find they need to add in long term vaginal oestrogen.

 Date published: 22nd March, 2022